First Touchdown Scorer Props – Who Will Score First TD Tonight?

 So let’s start with the all-important question: who will be the first touchdown scorer tonight?

-First Touchdown Scorer: Divisional Round
+First Touchdown Scorer: Super Bowl

 Here are our favorite first touchdown picks for this slate.